UF in Europe: Ireland, France and Italy

 The Heavener School of Business International Programs is offering its first ever multi-country program.
 In collaboration with St. John’s University (SJU) the program will host students in Limerick, Ireland; Paris, France, and Rome, Italy.
 Students will spend five weeks in each of the cities studying with a cohort of business students from the Tobin College of Business at St. John’s University.

 While living in each of these historic cities students will complete UF online business courses, take SJU classes in a variety of disciplines, engage with the local communities through corporate office visits, guest lectures from local business leaders and participation in cultural excursions.
-For the last decade, Heavener has partnered with St. John’s University to provide international education opportunities to our students and we are excited to launch this amazing three-city study abroad program this fall.
 Non-UF business students enrolled in an SUS (State University System) institution may also apply.

 - Students reside at Pery’s Hotel, located in the historic Georgian neighborhood of Limerick City

-- Students are housed in double rooms with private bath
+- Students are housed in double and triple rooms with private bath

 - The hotel has a small on-site gym and sauna